 In the event of tied votes for the final vacancy for any position the person elected shall be determined by lot by the returning Officer.

-In the event of elections of Executive officers under Clause 13(l) becoming unevenly spread across odd and even years, then those Executive members gaining the greatest amount of votes shall be elected for a term of two years and the other members shall be elected for a term of one year.
+In the event of elections of Executive Members under Clause 4 becoming unevenly spread across odd and even years, then those Executive Members gaining the greatest amount of votes shall be elected for a term of two years and the other members shall be elected for a term of one year.